jesseky/mallory/README.md

 }
 ```

-Blocked list in config file will be reloaded automatically when updated, and you can do it manually:
+Blocked list in config file won't be reloaded automatically when updated, and you must do it manually:
 ```
 # send signal to reload
 kill -USR2 <pid of mallory>